-During the return ride from Bangalore to Chennai, I watched the movie “The Help” in my MacBook Air, I love train journey just for this luxury, no need to shutdown during take offs and landings & you can charge your laptop without being in Business class.
+During the return ride from Bangalore to Chennai, I watched the movie “The Help” on my MacBook Air, I love train journeys just for this luxury, no need to shut down during take-offs and landings & you can charge your laptop without being in Business class.

 While boarding in Bangalore City, I strolled into a small Railway Museum displaying olden days Railway equipment & tools.
-This is a good attempt by South Western Railways, most stations should have one to encourage kids to learn about history and design for future.
-Its a free entry, nothing kept here is fragile or expensive but still there were two railway staff manning the museum – proving Indian Railways tradition.
+This is a good attempt by South Western Railways, most stations should have one to encourage kids to learn about history and design for the future.
+It a free entry, nothing kept here is fragile or expensive but still, there were two railway staff manning the museum – proving Indian Railways tradition.

 Every time I go to Bangalore City station and walk down between the platforms in the subway I feel like taking a photograph – I like that long subway, it gives a feeling of exploration.